 I’m Tom Yin and welcome to my travel/photo blog.
 It’s a work in progress so please leave comments, criticisms or corrections.

 I was born in China and came to the US with my parents when I was 3 years old, growing up in Colorado.
 Unlike most of my contemporaries with similar history, I can speak Chinese ‘fluently’ because my parents insisted that we speak Chinese at home.
-However, my vocabulary is at a grade school level, so it’s difficult to carry on a serious adult conversation.
+However, my vocabulary is at a grade school level (what one would expect to hear at a dinnertime conversation), so it’s difficult to carry on a serious adult conversation.
 It was very helpful, though, when we went to China to be able to converse with the natives.

 A word about equipment.
 In 2012 or so, I decided not to replace my DSLR camera (at the time a Sony A300) to trade weight for image quality.
 This was a difficult decision as I was always raised with the notion that the 35 mm SLR was the gear of choice for serious photographers, for which I had aspirations.
 However, I like to shoot wildlife, which requires long lenses that are heavy and therefore need tripods for good stability and therefore don’t lend themselves to shooting moving objects.
 Most wildlife of interest are not stationary so these are incompatible requirements.
 Furthermore, one often has to hike or backpack to see wildlife or great scenery and my aging back likes to hike with minimal weight.
 So I now use a so-called ‘bridge’ camera with a long non-interchangeable zoom lens: Panasonic Lumix cameras, first the FZ200 and then the FZ1000.
 They have zoom lenses that are 600 or 400 mm focal length but they have smaller sensors and fewer pixels (20 megapixels) compared to your usual DSLR.
 I found the FZ200 sensor to be too small and upgraded to the FZ1000 when it became available because its sensor is significantly larger (so-called 1” sensor).
 With a zoom there are no extra lenses to lug around and my aging eyes cannot discern much difference in image quality anyway.
 Life is full of compromises.